 In terms of some of the questions she has asked, Mayer makes a poignant comment about feelings of guilt.
 She dives into the details here.
 For example, I was interested in if they felt guilty for doing something wrong in life or if they didn’t live properly for not having a child; what or who gave them the strength to make their lives meaningful again after the trauma?
 What helped reconcile?
 Did they reinterpret their lives, did their faith change?
 And the ladies replied willingly and very honestly, Despair, hopelessness, pain, immeasurable frustration, helplessness, loneliness, isolation, sadness, anger, anxiety, panic.

 Another example of a response to her questions is at the core of self-worth and identity; Mayer quotes one of the women who responded to her questionnaire, I didn’t see the future; I couldn’t imagine it without a child.
 Then I told my husband to look for someone else to give him a baby.
 He has stayed with me, and we are happy parents today.
 Some have reported that this has not broken their faith either: ‘I have always been a believer.
 Really the process of mourning strengthened my faith.
 It has been unbroken ever since; there is something to hold on to.

 There is a history of personal mythology in Central European art, which creates a foundation for the process of collective and personal experiences, which Mayer refers to.
 She cites her thought process, “I relied on lived experiences, so I tried to incorporate the occurrence of personal mythology into smaller systems in connection with living a successful and unsuccessful expectation of a baby.

-Mayer has brought together these images, prayers, personal responses from others as icons of shared history, these bottles contain feelings, souls; these bonsais with tiny treehouses are worlds within; these hives are a part of a whole, a shared collective storytelling, our stories, everyone’s stories.
+Mayer has brought together these images, prayers, and personal responses from others as icons of shared history.
+These bottles contain feelings and souls; these bonsais with tiny treehouses are worlds within; these hives are a part of a whole, a shared collective storytelling, our stories, everyone’s stories.